-Looking back now some 40 years, it is amazing how fortunate I was to be in that particular time and place.
+Looking back now, after more than 45 years, it is amazing how fortunate I was to be in that particular time and place.
 Old decoys were readily available just about everywhere you looked and they were cheap.
 My first purchase was a Ned Burgress Canvasback in original paint for the princely sum of $5.00.
 I was so taken with the style and form of the Burgress decoys I never really went after other makers and had no interest in the battery decoys that could be had for three or four dollars, or less.

 I was soon carving and selling under the name “Currituck Decoy Company”.
 All the decoys were branded, initially with a home made brand that read “CDCo”, and later a different brand, “Currituck Decoy Company”.
 Almost all were signed and dated.
 I started out painting in both oil paints and latex.
 I used Sherwin-Williams A-100 flat exterior house paint, had them mix about a dozen base colors, and I would tint from these.
 I had been making a variety of “Ward Style” decoys simply because I thought they were the best.
 I was approached by Ken Basile, the Ward Foundation Museum director, about selling limited edition replicas in their gift shop and we sold canvasback, pintail, mallard, and teal, both drakes and hens.